orcudy/server/README.md

 ```

 **NOTE:**
-If you get a error stating the certificate is self-signed and cannot be verified, then run cURL with the **-k** flag.
+If you get an error stating the certificate is self-signed and cannot be verified, then run cURL with the **-k** flag.
-For example, to register user **dude** with email **anial@email.com** and IGNORE certificate security:
+For example, to register user **dude** with email **animal@email.com** and IGNORE certificate security:
 ```sh
 curl --http2 -k -H "Content-Type: application/json" -X POST -d '{"username":"dude", "email":"animal@email.com"}' https://localhost:8080/register
 ```